saralafia/ERI-maps/README.md

 Over the last decade, ERI's 240 PIs have been affiliated with **24 academic departments**.
 Many PIs are solely affiliated with ERI, while others are secondarily affiliated (as shown below).
 Some affiliations have also changed (e.g. Crustal Studies has morphed into other academic departments).

+[primary or secondary affiliations]

+[may be the weakest proxy for topic numbers, having more to do with disciplines; may suggest some methodologies that surface, rather than a subject perspective]

+[we expect an overlap in technical approaches to show]

+[observation - no statistics department, although most techniques are statistical]

 <div style="text-align:center"><img src="figures/PI_depts.png" alt="project_funding" width="500"/></div>

 ## Preprocessing